shakesco/shakesco-docs/content/docs/autopayments/integration.md

 # Let's start with how autopayments works

 For autopayments to be possible their must be a pull and a push.
 When you give [**Stripe**](https://stripe.com/ "stripe") your [**Visa**](https://www.visa.com/ "visa") or [**MasterCard**](https://www.mastercard.com/global/en.html "mastercard") details you are actually giving them permission to pull from your account.
 The system will think that you are pushing payment but this has actually been executed by stripe.
 This system has been successful in traditional finance but with some drawbacks.
-One you are trusting the third party using stripe to facilitate auto payments.
+One you are trusting Stripe to facilitate auto payments.
 You are trusting that they have exceptional security and will not leak your card details to attackers.
 Two, the stripe system is centralized and not censorship-resistant, they perform the pull/push payments.
 If stripe falls, not that we are hoping for so, many companies such as [X](https://x.com "XXX") will have to look for alternative.
+They can also lock you out of the system.
+For example: sanctioned countries cannot use Stripe but can use Bitcoin or Ethereum.

 ## Problem